Hablamos Español Insurance Companies We Work With

 What we see most often

 Gaps are rarely about missing a whole policy.
-They are about limits, endorsements, and fraud wording nobody revisited.
+They are usually about limits, endorsements, and fraud wording nobody revisited.

 A real example